Lotte Mart: China

+Lotte Mart exited the Chinese market in 2022 to focus on its business in Southeast Asia.

 Indonesia

 Continuing their expansion plans, in October 2008, Lotte bought PT Makro Indonesia.
 PT Makro Indonesia, who operated Makro stores, ran 19 stores in Indonesia.
 This was also the first time Korean retail had entered the Indonesian market.
 As of 2019 there are 50 stores in Indonesia.

 Vietnam

-On December 18, 2008 Lotte Mart established its first Vietnamese branch in District 7 of Ho Chi Minh City.
+On December 18, 2008, Lotte Mart established its first Vietnamese branch in District 7 of Ho Chi Minh City.

 Toys "R" Us

 Lotte Mart made a licensed contract with Toys "R" Us in December 2007.
 The first Toys R Us opened in South Korea on December 8, 2007.
 It was opened in the 37000 sqft Lotte Mart Guro Branch in Seoul, Korea.
 Other Toys R Us locations are in Guri, Incheon, Samsan, and Jamsil.
 The Lotte Mart Company planned to open 20 more Toys R Us stores by 2012.